-The price of a single one-hour trip by vaporetto is 6.5 euros so, if you are going to use this means of transport to move around Venice and its surroundings, I recommend you to get one of the transport cards of the city.
+The price of a single one-hour trip by vaporetto is 6.5 euros, so if you are going to use this means of transport to move around Venice and its surroundings, I recommend you to get one of the city's transport cards.
 I leave you a link to the official Venice transport website so you can explore prices, schedules and how it works).

 These cards include access to all the vaporetto that run through Venice and its nearby islands, with night rides on the Grand Canal, others to reach interesting neighborhoods such as Dorsoduro and even all the buses to Lido included, for a much more convenient price, since you pay for full days of use and without limits.
 The prices of the Venice transport cards, which can be used from 4.30 am to 00.30 am, are:

 Why it is worth visiting Murano, Burano and Torcello?